mdebooy/Natuur/README.md

 2.1.x
 _____

 This version is an intermediate version that is necessary to move to the new database structure.
-It gives you the possibility to connect every `foto` (picture) to the right `waarneming` (observation).
+It gives you the possibility to connect every `foto` (`picture`) to the right `waarneming` (`observation`).
 Do not skip this version to prevent data loss.
+In thee script `UpdateFotos.sql` you find 2 update SQL's and 2 select SQL's.
+The second update SQL is the safest of the 2.
+With the first one you can link a `picture` to a wrong `observation`.
+This can happen when you haven't registered all the `observations` of the `pictures`.

+2.2.0
+_____
+This version changes the structure of the `fotos` table.
+The script `Natuur-Patch.sql` makes a copy with the name `NATUUR.FOTOS_V2_1_1` before the obsolete columns are dropped.
+You can drop this table manually after you checked that all pictures are linked to an observation.